Decoding Temporal Relationships with DynCRep

 model show a high AUC value for each time.

-We can also get a graphical feeling about how the inferred temporal relationships compare to the ground truth data by using the plot_temporal_arrays
+We can also get a graphical feeling about how the inferred temporal relationships compare to the input data by using the plot_temporal_arrays

 function defined below.